rmanicav/Smart-Grid---Demand-Response-Analysis-Project/Demand-Response/README.md

 # DR/ICS/ OpenAdr
- Demand Repsonse in Smart Grid using OpenAdr
+ Demand Response in Smart Grid using OpenAdr